Busy junction of Leeds Ring Road closed due to ongoing police incident

-Barwick Road Leeds crash: Police close A64 near Swarcliffe due to ongoing police incident
+York Road Leeds crash: Police close A64 near Seacroft after car crashes through central reservation

 Scroll down for live updates on this breaking incident.